3scale-archive/xcflushd/README.md

    * sudo yum install skopeo

 The `verify` target:
-* If an ASCII armored file $(KEY_ID).asc exists, then the keys are imported from this file into the PGP ring.
-The PGP keys are imported from the PGP key servers only if the $(KEY_ID).asc file does not exist. $(KEY_ID) is the value of the PGP Key ID that was used in signing of the docker image.
+* Checks the PGP keyring for the `KEY_ID` public key.
+If it is not stored there, it will try to fetch it from the public PGP key servers, unless both an `.asc` file with the name `<KEY_ID>.asc` exists and `make` was called with the variable `TRUST_KEY_FILE=1`, in which case the process will try to import the public key from the file. `KEY_ID` is the value of the PGP key ID that was used in the signing of the docker image, and you can check its default value by invoking `make info`.
+* Checks whether the image has been downloaded.
+If it has not been, then it proceeds to download it.
+You can use the `make` variable `DOWNLOAD_IMAGE=0` to skip downloading the image, but this is not recommended, as it will check the image in Docker Hub but you can't be sure that what you download corresponds to that.
+In other words, you might be vulnerable to a [TOCTOU](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) attack.
+* Obtains a manifest file out of the image.
+Note that whether the image has been downloaded or not, the process will generate the manifest anyway, that is, it will connect to Docker Hub if the image is not located in the local registry.
+  Otherwise it will generate the manifest out of the local image.
-* Fetches PGP public keys associated with the $(KEY_ID) from the PGP keyring, iterates over them and uses skopeo tool to verify the authenticity of the image.
+* The process iterates over the subkeys in `KEY_ID` and uses the `skopeo` tool to verify the authenticity of the image against the manifest file.
-* Sucess/failure message is printed.
+* A sucess or failure message is printed.

 ##### Makefile target: verify-docker